grundb/discord-hangman/README.md

 java -jar     <<PATH_TO_BOT_JAR>>/$jar_name
 ```

 Where `<<PATH_TO_BOT_JAR>>` is replaced by the path to the directory containing your JAR file.
-Then make it executable by running `chmod -ux start.sh`
+Then make it executable by running `chmod -ux start.sh`.

 Next, we will configure this script to run as a systemd service.
-To do this, add the following to the file `/etc/systemd/system/discord-hangman.service` (which you will need to create with root privileges):
+To do this, add the following content to the file `/etc/systemd/system/discord-hangman.service` (which you will need to create with root privileges):

 ```
 [Unit]